 (3) Getting Divorced

 The new tax law makes a fundamental change in the way that alimony is taxed.
-Under the previous law, the paying spouse could not deduct alimony paid, and the recipient did not have to pay taxes on it.
-The current law reverses that – for all divorces that take place after December 31, 2018, the payor will be able to deduct the alimony they paid during the year and the recipient will have to pay taxes on it.
+Through December 31, 2018, the payor will continue to be able to deduct the alimony they paid during the year and the recipient will have to pay taxes on it.
+For all divorces that take place after December 31, 2018, however, the paying spouse will not be able to deduct alimony paid, and the recipient will not have to pay taxes on it.

 (4) Estate planning